Lithuanian Soviet Socialist Republic (1918–1919): Formation

 Soviet front line in January 1919 (red line).
 The goal of the Soviet offensive was to follow retreating German troops and create Soviet republics in the regions they had vacated.

 In Lithuania, the communists were not active until late summer 1918.
 The Communist Party of Lithuania (CPL) was organized by the 34 delegates at its first congress, held in Vilnius between 1 and 3 October 1918.
 Pranas Eidukevičius was elected as the first chairman.
 The party decided to follow examples set by the Russian Communist Party (Bolshevik) and organize a socialist revolution in Lithuania.
 The plans were instigated and financed by Moscow and supervised by Adolph Joffe and Dmitry Manuilsky.
 On 2 December Vincas Mickevičius-Kapsukas sent a delegate to bring 15 million rubles to finance the "revolution".
 On 8 December the CPL formed the eight-member provisional revolutionary government led by Mickevičius-Kapsukas.
 Its other members were Zigmas Aleksa-Angarietis, Pranas Svotelis-Proletaras, Semyon Dimanstein, Kazimierz Cichowski, Aleksandras Jakševičius, Konstantinas Kernovičius and Yitzhak Weinstein (Aizikas Vainšteinas).
 Modern historians doubt if the provisional government really met in Vilnius as claimed by the Soviet sources; it is more likely that the government followed the advancing Red Army.
 Between 16 December 1918 and 7 January 1920 the government resided in Daugavpils, which had been captured by the Red Army on 9 December 1918.

-The government issued a manifesto, printed with a 16 December date, declaring the establishment of the Lithuanian Soviet Socialist Republic.
+The government issued a manifesto, printed with a 16 December date, declaring the establishment of the Lithuanian Soviet Republic.
 The manifesto was first published in the Russian newspaper Izvestia on 19 December and then announced on radio.
 It was then published in Vilnius five days later.
 A draft of the manifesto, prepared by Kapsukas, stressed the need of close ties with communist Russia and ended with the slogan "Long live the Russian Soviet Federative Socialist Republic with incorporated Soviet Lithuania!"
 The final version, edited by Stalin and the Russian Communist Party, eliminated references to the union with Russia and replaced the slogan with "Long live freed Soviet Lithuanian Republic!"
 Kapsukas did not want to establish an independent Soviet republic as he had campaigned for many years against social patriotism, separatism and Lithuanian independence.
 Influenced by Rosa Luxemburg, he had rejected the idea of self-determination.

 The newly formed LSSR asked for assistance from the Russian Soviet Federative Socialist Republic (RSFSR) and it duly recognized the LSSR as an independent state on 22 December.
 The same day, the Red Army took over Zarasai and Švenčionys on the Lithuanian–Soviet border.
 The provisional government then seemed to dissolve and did not attempt to gain wider recognition.
 The Lithuanian Army, in its infancy, was unable to offer resistance to the Soviet advance.
 On 5 January 1919 the Red Army captured Vilnius and, by the end of January 1919, the Soviets controlled about two-thirds of Lithuania's territory.

 Similar republics were established in Latvia (the Latvian Socialist Soviet Republic) and Estonia (the Commune of the Working People of Estonia).